-- the description of the content of every individual courses; - the number of hours of lectures and the number of hours of studio spent on each course: - the number of terms in an academic year; - the number of weeks of studies per term. - (vii) Certified true copy of the official translation of the university calendar if original document is not in French or English.
-(Note: we only require the translation of the sections related to your program me in architecture). - (viii) List of the academic design projects completed throughout the program in architecture, as well as a brief description of each project in a maximum of 4 pages.
-This should be done by the applicant - (ix) Portfolio of academic design.
-Although the submission of a portfolio of academic design work is not mandatory with the initial application, it is strongly recommended that applicants submit one in order to expedite the certification process. - When submitting a portfolio of school work, it should be made of copies (no originals) of individual work produced within a regular design studio of the Architectural programme.
+- the description of the content of every individual courses; - the number of hours of lectures and the number of hours of studio spent on each course; - the number of terms in an academic year; - the number of weeks of studies per term. - (vii) Certified true copy of the official translation of the university calendar if original document is not in French or English.
+(Note: we only require the translation of the sections related to your program me in architecture). - (viii) List of the academic design projects completed throughout the programme in architecture, as well as a brief description of each project in a maximum of 4 pages.
+This should be done by the applicant. - (ix) Portfolio of academic design.
+Although the submission of a portfolio of academic design work is not mandatory with the initial application, it is strongly recommended that applicants submit one in order to expedite the certification process.

+When submitting a portfolio of school work, it should be made of copies (no originals) of individual work produced within a regular design studio of the Architectural programme.
 The portfolio shall include at least the final (last) design project of the said program and/or two other projects produced in the last two years of the program.

-Dimensions of submissions: $8\frac{1}{2}$ X 11" to 11" X 17" folded into $8\frac{1}{2}$ X 11" Format: Mechanical binding and soft cover
+Dimensions of submissions: $8\frac{1}{2} \times 11$ " to 11" $\times 17$ " folded into $8\frac{1}{2} \times 11$ " Format: Mechanical binding and soft cover

-- (x) Cheque or money order in the amount of \$1,213.62 (\$1,074.00 + 13% HST) to cover the assessment fee. (payable to the Canadian Architectural Certification Board) - 1 Certified by: the emitting institution, a lawyer, a notary, or a commissioner of oaths.
+(x) Cheque or money order in the amount of \$1,213.62 (\$1,074.00 + 13% HST) to cover the assessment fee. (payable to the Canadian Architectural Certification Board)

+1 Certified by: the emitting institution, a lawyer, a notary, or a commissioner of oaths.

+Applicant Information

-Applicant Informat ion (Please ty pe or print clearly) Mr. Mrs.
+(Please type or print clearly)

-NameFirst Name Middle Initial Family Name Miss Ms.
+Name Miss Ms Family Name •

 Address

 City Province Postal Code

-Telephone: Residence Business
+Telephone: Residence Busines S

 E-mail: Fax:

-I intend to seek registrat ion in the Province of
+I intend to seek registration in the Prov ince of

-Education Informa tion
+Education Information

-Level of Education Institution City/ Province/Country Years
+Level of Education Institution City/Province/Country Years

-University

-Professional Degree
+Degree Institution

-University

 Other Degree

-Post-Secondary Institutions (PSI)
+Post-Secondary Institutions (PSI) to

-, ,

-Please indicate if your s tudies in architecture were full-time or part-time
+Please indicate if you r studies in archited cture were full-time or part-time

 Language of Instruction:

 Declaration

-Declaration

-accurate to the best I understand that an without notice if any I understand that the property of CACB ar of my knowledge. approval of this application information in this applicate "submission" (ie. applicate and will not be returned to me that this application will no lication "form and attached do n or any Certificate issued to m ion is subsequently found to be ion form and all required docur e at any time.
-It be processed by the CACB up the cache in e may be revoked false or misleadi nentation) becom d ng.
+- I certify that all information provided in this application "form and attached documents" is true and accurate to the best of my knowledge. - I understand that an approval of this application or any Certificate issued to me may be revoked without notice if any information in this application is subsequently found to be false or misleading. - I understand that the "submission" (ie. application form and all required documentation) become the property of CACB and will not be returned to me at any time. - I further understand that this application will not be processed by the CACB until all required documentation is received.

-, ,

-Date / Signature / Name Printe ed .
+Data

+Data

+Dale Dale

+Mr.

+Mrs.